serverless/serverless/docs/providers/aws/cli-reference/invoke.md

 - `--function` or `-f` The name of the function in your service that you want to invoke locally. **Required**.
 - `--path` or `-p` The path to a json file holding input data to be passed to the invoked function.
 This path is relative to the root directory of the service.
 The json file should have event and context properties to hold your mocked event and context data.
 - `--data` or `-d` String data to be passed as an event to your function.
+Keep in mind that if you pass both `--path` and `--data`, the data included in the `--path` file will overwrite the data you passed with the `--data` flag.

 ## Examples